 Locate and label all shutoff valves, the electrical panel, and the main water shutoff.
 Knowing where these are before an emergency saves significant stress and potential damage.

-Test smoke detectors and carbon monoxide detectors.
-Also replace batteries.
+Test smoke detectors and carbon monoxide detectors and replace batteries.
 Ontario law requires working detectors on every level of the home and outside sleeping areas.

 Start a first-90-days maintenance list.
 Furnace filters, eavestrough condition, water heater age, and appliance servicing schedules are all worth reviewing early in ownership.
 If you bought a condo, confirm your unit owner insurance covers the right replacement value.